Cody Maynard: Career

-In 2010, he moved to Durant, Oklahoma and began working for Victory Life Church.
+In 2010, he moved to Durant, Oklahoma, and began working for Victory Life Church.
 He was promoted in 2020 to "pastor of business administration" for the church.

 Oklahoma House of Representatives

 Maynard officially announced his campaign for the Oklahoma House of Representatives's 21st district in January 2022.
 The race to succeed term-limited incumbent Dustin Roberts drew three other candidates: Penny James, Dustin Reid and Ryan Williams.
 He was endorsed by Americans for Prosperity.

 Maynard advanced to an August runoff election with Dustin Reid.
-His campaign focused on his christianity and his Certified public accountant credentials and he was endorsed by Representatives Jay Steagall and Gerrid Kendrix.
+His campaign focused on his Christianity and his certified public accountant credentials and he was endorsed by Representatives Jay Steagall and Gerrid Kendrix.
 Since no non-Republican candidates filed in the district, there was no November general election.
-Maynard won election and was sworn in on November 16, 2022.
+Maynard was elected sworn in on November 16, 2022.

 Personal life

 Maynard is married to his wife Crystal, with whom he has three children.
-He is also a member of the Durant Chamber of Commerce and the organizing Treasurer of the Trail Life USA Durant Troop Committee.
+He is also a member of the Durant Chamber of Commerce and the organizing treasurer of the Trail Life USA Durant Troop Committee.